 Do: Add a Scandinavian twist to your day trip with some homemade cinnamon rolls, a concert or exhibition, at the Swedish Church.

 Spend the day romancing your significant other in Richmond Park, London's largest Royal Park and, at more than 2,000 acres, the second-largest urban park in Europe.

 It's pretty special: classified as a European Special Area of Conservation, a National Nature Reserve and a Site of Special Scientific Interest – with a plethora of flora and fauna – and is famous for its 600-odd wild deer.

 Don't miss the stunning Isabella Plantation: a botanist's paradise designed to be breath-taking whatever the season.
 In spring, look out for camellias, magnolias, daffodils and bluebells, while the azaleas and rhododendrons flower in late April and early May.
-Summer brings Japanese irises and lilies; autumn is a delight of changing colours and berry-laden bushes and shrubs.
+Summer brings Japanese irises and lilies; winter is a time for evergreens as well as the first sight of early honeysuckle and daffodils; autumn is a delight of changing colours and berry-laden bushes and shrubs.

 Eat: Petersham Nurseries, if you're really pushing the boat out.